 Education and Teacher Licensure

-Whether you want to teach or pursue an education-related career, Roanoke College is a great place for you.
+Whether you want to teach or pursue an education-related career, Roanoke College is the place for you.

-Choose from two tracks within the program.
-The Classroom Teaching track prepares you to teach, and you will graduate with your teaching license.
-With the Professional Studies track, you will develop the background to pursue non-teaching careers in education such as counseling, curricular development, educational leadership, educational publishing and more.
+Choose from two pathways within the program.
+The Classroom Teaching pathway prepares you to teach, and you will graduate with your teaching license.
+With the Professional Studies pathway, you will develop the background to pursue non-teaching careers in education such as counseling, curricular development, educational leadership, educational publishing and more.

-During your clinical practice, you'll intern in a classroom under the direction of a faculty member to tutor individual students, provide small group instruction, teach short lessons, and perform all the tasks normally associated with classroom teaching.
-During student teaching, you'll work in a classroom full time and under the mentorship of a professional teacher and carry all the responsibilities for classroom instruction and management.
+During your clinical practice, you will be placed in a classroom under the supervision of a faculty member to provide individual and small group instruction, teach short lessons, and perform all the tasks normally associated with classroom teaching.
+During student teaching, you'll work in a classroom full time and under the mentorship of a professional educator and carry all the responsibilities for classroom instruction and management.

 We offer a major in Education--Interdisciplinary Studies and minors in Primary, Middle and Secondary Education, as well as a concentration in Teachers of English to Speakers of Other Languages (TESL).